 Cash, personal checks, money orders, credit cards (Visa & MasterCard only), bank draft and electronic checks are acceptable forms of payment.
 Payments can be made using the automated pay-by phone service by calling (877) 999-3413.
 The account number and Personal Identification number (PIN) is required to use this service.
 The Cooperative is not responsible for discrepancies in cash payments made by mail or in the night depository.
 Two party checks will not be accepted.
+All checks are electronically processed at receipt.
 Members who have had two or more checks returned for insufficient funds shall be required to make future payments by cash or money order.
 The Cooperative may charge the Member a fee for all checks returned for insufficient funds.